 Novelty - this means that your invention must be new to the world.
 An invention is novel if the combination or at least one feature is not described in the ‘prior art’.
 The prior art consists of everything that existed before the date of filing the first patent application for your invention.
-The prior art also includes anything you have publicly disclosed yourself so keep it secret until after you've applied for a patent application!
+The prior art also includes anything you have publicly disclosed yourself.
+So keep it secret until after you've applied for a patent.

 Inventive - an invention is inventive if it involves an ‘inventive step’ given what people already know from the prior art.
-Inventive step is a subjective assessment but generally an invention is unlikely to be deemed ‘inventive’ if it is a simple combination of known features that someone in the relevant industry would combine together without any ‘inventive’ effort to produce a predictable outcome.
-Inventions with a novel feature are not inventive if there already exists prior art that has an equivalent to that feature e.g. if the novel feature is a rope and the prior art uses a chain and the rope doesn’t provide any unexpected advantage over the chain.
+Inventive step is a subjective assessment but generally an invention is unlikely to be deemed ‘inventive’ if it is a simple combination of known features that someone in the relevant industry would combine together without any ‘inventive’ effort, to produce a predictable outcome.
+Inventions with a novel feature are not inventive if there already exists prior art that has an equivalent to that feature e.g. if the novel feature is a rope and the prior art uses a chain and the rope doesn’t provide any unexpected advantage over the chain then that feature is novel but not inventive.
 Obvious combinations of known features are also not normally deemed inventive.

 Not excluded - Most countries have specific exclusions for particular categories of inventions, e.g. in New Zealand a method of treatment of human beings by surgery or therapy is not patentable.

 It's important to conduct patent and internet searching to find any information (called 'prior art') that describes similar things to your invention.
 This searching helps you determine if your invention is novel and inventive before you apply for a patent.
 Searching also helps you identify competitors and gives you an idea of what products/systems already exist.
 See our page here on patent searching.